Google Maps is no longer just a directory. It is an AI-powered decision engine.

 The "Zero-Click" Reality:

-If a user in Edappally asks, “Does this cafe have good Wi-Fi and parking?” and Gemini says “Yes,” the user visits.
-If Gemini says “I’m not sure,” the user scrolls to your competitor.
+If a user in Edappally asks, "Does this cafe have good Wi-Fi and parking?" and Gemini says "Yes," the user visits.
+Real-world visits create behavioral signals Gemini cannot ignore, helping remove AI uncertainty and outranking competitors.

 Optimization Principle #1: Attributes are Machine-Readable Truths